 WHY MAKE CHEESECAKE IN THE PRESSURE COOKER?

-Made in a pressure cooker, cheesecakes never dry out, crack, or come out underdone in the middle.
+Made in a pressure cooker or Instant Pot, cheesecakes never dry out, crack, or come out underdone in the middle.
 I love the consistency of cooking them this way, and I don’t think I’ll ever go back to oven-baked versions.

 WHAT EQUIPMENT DO YOU NEED?

 For a 6-quart electric pressure cooker, you’ll need a 7-inch pan, as anything larger won’t fit in the pot.
 This makes a cute little cheesecake, yielding eight wedges that really are plenty of dessert after a big holiday meal.

 My favorite pan for making cheesecakes has a removable bottom, and it’s tall enough that I can cover the cheesecake with foil to prevent any condensation from dripping down onto it.
 A springform pan works too, though you’ll have to leave it uncovered, then dab off a bit more moisture once the cheesecake is cooked.
 Use whichever kind of pan you prefer.

 One other special piece of equipment I like to use for my pressure cooker cheesecakes is a long-handled silicone steam rack.
 The OXO® brand one is my favorite (they call it a Silicone Pressure Cooker Lifter).
 Its handles are long enough to fold up and over the pan, and they snap together for easy lowering and lifting.
 It also performs the function of a steam rack, since it’s tall enough that the cheesecake pan sits above the water while it’s in the pot.